When you love someone, you don’t usually think too much about what’s actually happening. You’re just enjoying the state of love.

-Like unsaid rules that society is unconsciously accepting by default, because that’s what dominates the media.
+Like unsaid rules that society is unconsciously accepting by default because that’s what dominates the media.
 If it can be measured by a study or a piece of scientific equipment, then it’s real.

 But it doesn’t have to be this way.
 The more we all apply the metaphysics of love to have deeper experiences, we won’t need anyone to tell us what’s real or not.
-We’ll be grounded and stable in our own personal experience.
+We’ll be grounded and stable in our own personal experiences.

 Application of metaphysics

-Our heart has a wisdom and intelligence of its own but speaks a different language to our rational mind.
+Our heart has wisdom and intelligence of its own but speaks a different language to our rational mind.

-That’s why understanding things from a metaphysical perspective is so important, because it speaks to our heart.
+That’s why understanding things from a metaphysical perspective is so important because it speaks to our heart.
 It’s not the words themselves, but what they point to that’s important.

 Experiences are made up of tangible qualities we feel and sense.
 If we immerse our awareness into these qualities, it allows us to go beyond the physical into more expansive experiences of the heart.

-The metaphysical understanding of what’s happening when you love someone, gives you a framework to help understand your experiences.
+The metaphysical understanding of what’s happening when you love someone gives you a framework to help understand your experiences.

 So you can consciously engage your heart in a tangible way to deepen your personal relationship to love.